The Great Depression

-Also, the Improved Seed Committee which had been supervisor of the continuing cooperative work with Botany Department in hybrid corn development announced the incorporation of a non-profit subsidiary organization under the name of "The Agricultural Alumni Seed Improvement Association, Inc." The purpose of this organization was to assist "in the development of Agriculture in Indiana through the selection, breeding, production and distribution of improved strains and varieties of agricultural crops."
+Also, the Improved Seed Committee, which had been supervisor of the continuing cooperative work with the Botany Department in hybrid corn development, announced the incorporation of a non-profit subsidiary organization under the name of "The Agricultural Alumni Seed Improvement Association, Inc." The purpose of this organization was to assist "in the development of Agriculture in Indiana through the selection, breeding, production and distribution of improved strains and varieties of agricultural crops."
 In accomplishing this they were to be of special assistance to the Agricultural Experiment Station in disseminating and multiplying research discoveries to the seedsmen and farmers of Indiana.

 Ag Alumni was to loan such funds, as they had to help the new subsidiary get started.
-Though the next few years presented many beginning problems, Ag Alumni Seed played an important future role in Indiana seed industry and in the financing of the Ag Alumni parent organization.
+Though the next few years presented many beginning problems, Ag Alumni Seed played an important future role in the Indiana seed industry and in the financing of the Ag Alumni parent organization.

 Maturity and Change >